-Was Meena Kumari born to suffer?
 Understanding the Meena Kumari paradox

 Over the last few years, feminists have appropriated Kangana Ranaut as one of their own for her outspoken outbursts and the courage of calling a spade a spade in an industry that doesn’t even recognise that something called a ‘spade’ exists, especially if it involves a woman.
 Kangana’s reputation as a glass ceiling breaker now precedes her fame as an actor.
 As we recall the turbulent life and times of Meena Kumari, we do wonder how the tragedy queen was received and seen in her own time.
 Was she billed as a feminist?
 Was she the ‘hero’ in a Man’s World?
 Was she fearless and fearsome?
 Or just another mythologised vulnerable woman defeated in love?
 Was she a victim of male violence?
 That can’t be true because, for one, we do know that she used men.
 For another, she certainly did not have the scripted and calculated appearance of heroism that the otherwise talented Kangana seems to be projecting.

 There was something genuinely affecting about Meena Kumari.
 She didn’t tailor herself for anyone.
 Though she died at a shockingly young and tantalisingly seductive age of 38 it appears that she lived a life of 90.
-Today, it is 45 years since she passed away, merely weeks after Pakeezah (1972) – arguably her most-loved film – released.
+She passed away, merely weeks after Pakeezah (1972) – arguably her most-loved film – released.
 She didn’t even live to see this torturous film’s grand success.
 Even today, the name Meena Kumari evokes so many things – melodrama, tragedy, pain, loneliness, alcoholic movie star and paradoxically, even the image of a quintessential Indian woman.
 And then there’s that much-abused adjective “the Meena Kumari complex”, used to define anyone with a sad sob story.

 Yes, she did have a sob story.
 But don’t you think it was media-created?
-The woman himself seemed to revel in her misery.
+The woman herself seemed to revel in her misery.
 Was she born to suffer?
 And did she only suffer – was there nothing else to her life, the glamour, highs of fame, comforts, large, fawning staff and the poignant pleasures of love?
 As a child, Baby Meena had seen plenty of ups and downs, the roller coaster that life had laid out for her as a red carpet since the day she was born.
 We do know, thanks to Vinod Mehta’s adoring Meena Kumari: The Classic Biography in which the late journalist-columnist repeatedly refers to her as “my heroine” that she had a volatile love life and she made no bones about it.
 Not that she fed information to the press about the various men in her life – she wasn’t a publicity-seeker, by all standards – but she very much lived her colourful life out in the public glare.
 She’s one of the few celebs who grew and were raised right under the watchful eyes of the hawk-eyed media.

 According to a popular Bollywood legend, Meena’s father had left her at the door of an orphanage as a child.
 After some time, he returned to fetch the baby and to his shock, found ants crawling creepily all over her body.
 Analysing that haunting childhood incident, Mehta observed, “I believe that moment remained in her subconscious mind.
 Here was a traumatised soul.
 She could not have been a happy person.
 Life had decided that she will suffer.
 She was fortunate that this unhappiness was appreciated in her roles.
 She understood this emotion so well.”